 $400$360 Early Bird Rate

 - Professionals from developed countries:

 $600$540 Early Bird Rate

-Early Bird Rate: We’ll take 10% off the registration fee if you finalize your payment to George Mason University on or before March 15, 2019, and then finalize your registration by paying the registration fee on our Cvent website by April 15, 2019!
+Early Bird Rate: We’ll take 10% off the registration fee if you complete and submit your application with WIPO on or before March 15, 2019, and then finalize your registration by paying the registration fee on our Cvent website by April 15, 2019!
 We anticipate a full house this year, so please finalize your registration early in order to guarantee your spot in the course.
 If you are unsure about whether you should pay the developing or developed country rate, please contact Devlin Hartline at email@example.com.

 You may cancel on or before May 20, 2019, and receive a refund of the registration fee minus a cancellation fee of $50.
 The registration fee will not be refunded for cancellations after May 20, 2019.

 U.S. law students taking this course for academic credit will pay tuition to Scalia Law in lieu of the registration fee.
 Only U.S. law students who are formally admitted to Scalia Law are eligible to receive the credit.
 If you are currently enrolled at a different U.S. law school, you will first need to be accepted as a visiting student at Scalia Law.
 For information about enrolling at Scalia Law as a visiting student, please click here.